 Replacement/purchase cost on the garments is as follows:

 Academic Eligibility – Every athlete is required to meet weekly academic eligibility requirements.
-The IHSA sets the standards to which Geneva High School adheres.
-Those requirements state that an athlete must be passing five courses, (including physical education and driver education).
+Requirements state that an athlete must be passing five courses, (including physical education and driver education).
 If you become academically ineligible, it lasts for a week (it will begin on Monday and end on Saturday), assuming the grades were brought back up.
 You are still expected to practice and attend meets.
 Academic eligibility lists are posted weekly.
 Let a coach know before a crisis occurs so they can assist you get the help that you need.
 Your education comes first but with proper planning there is room for sports and other activities!
 Work on assignments and study for tests as they are assigned.
 Don’t wait until the day before things are due.
 Missing a practice because an assignment is due the next day that you waited on when it was assigned two weeks earlier is unacceptable.
 You are a student/athlete and need to be responsible for both.

-Captains/Leaders – Captains/Senior Leaders are selected by the coaches.
-All seniors were eligible for this role.
+Captains/Leaders – All seniors were eligible and expected for this role.
 The selection focuses on dedication, commitment, understanding of the sport, demonstration of being a good positive role model, prior participation in the sport, leadership, ability to give direction, participation in the summer program and respect of his or her peers.
-We have girls and boys as captains/senior leaders.
-Captains/senior leaders are an extension of the coaches and carries with it responsibility and respect.
-Captains/senior leaders must be willing to take charge, be willing to take the responsibility; accept the responsibility.
-Captains/senior leaders must with character and competence, be willing to do what’s right because it’s right.
+We have girls and boys as leaders.
+Leaders are an extension of the coaches and carries with it responsibility and respect.
+Leaders must be willing to take charge, take responsibility, and have the team’s best interest in mind.

 Conclusions – Many, if not all of these rules and regulations have been established because of problems that have occurred in the past or we’re trying to avoid future problems.
 As coaches, it is easier to enforce something that is in writing.
 Generally speaking, we don’t have many problems because these rules and regulations do exist.
 The ultimate responsibility of acting appropriately as a representative of Geneva High School, your parents, your coaches and yourselves falls on you, the athlete.
 If you are not sure of something – ASK!
 Don’t assume anything.
 There may be consequences.